 Rather, and now men cannot behold the light which is bright in the skies.
 Now, i.e., here in this world, men cannot look straight at the sun, since he dazzles them.
 How much less then, would they be able to face God on his throne in heaven!
 Yet this is what Job had proposed to do (Job 9:32-35; 13:18-22; 22:3-7).

 “But the wind passeth, and cleanseth them”: Rather, when the wind passes and clears them; i.e. when, the wind having swept away the clouds and cleared the sky the sun shines forth in all its splendor.

 The Light of God is so great it outshines the sun.
 A person cannot look directly at the sun without damaging his eyes.
-If the Light of God is stronger that the light of the sun, you could see the impossibility of seeing it direct.
+If the Light of God is stronger that the light of the sun, you could see the impossibility of seeing it directly.
 That Light cleanses everything.